Focus turns to Latino authors amid ‘American Dirt’ debate

 “I’ve seen interest in my new book.
 Yeah, people are asking about it,” said Matt Sedillo, a Los Angeles-based poet and author of “Mowing Leaves of Grass.”
 He’s also getting more offers to visit colleges to read his work.

 Myriam Gurba, a Long Beach, California-based writer who has been a vocal critic of Cummins, said she saw “no silver lining” in the controversy of “American Dirt.”
-She said readers should have been picking of books by Latinos writers anyway.
+She said readers should have been picking up books by Latinos writers anyway.

-Gurba and a group of other Latino writers called #DignidadLiteraria met with publisher Macmillan (Flatiron Books, which published “American Dirt,” is a division of Macmillan) this week demand the publisher hire more Latino staff.
+Gurba and a group of other Latino writers called #DignidadLiteraria met with publisher Macmillan (Flatiron Books, which published “American Dirt,” is a division of Macmillan) this week to demand the publisher hire more Latino staff.

 Domingo Garcia, national president of the Latino civil rights group the League of United Latin American Citizens, said he didn’t have a problem with non-Latinos writing about immigration.
 “But it’s important to have a conversation with publishers about who is getting published and the lack of Latinos in the industry,” he said.